natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 }
 ```

-***Using the `rubber_env.app-name` and `rubber_env.domain` combination for the domain name is the convention, but if you register a different subdomain then the `rubber_env.app_name` you will have to customize the certificate path.
-For example: `rubber_env.app_name = shoprunner_integration, rubber_env.domain = bencrudo.com` and the registered domain is `shoprunner-integration.bencrudo.com`.***

-Check [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) for most up to date cipher configuration for the server's version of Nginx.
+> Check [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) for most up to date cipher configuration for the server's version of Nginx.

 The first deployment you will need to ensure https is off to allow connections through http.
 After deployment change `use_ssl_key` to `true` in `config/rubber/role/rubber-passenger_nginx.yml`